 Kothi & Solang Valley

 Your eyes witness the remarkable change in scenery – lush greenery all around, impressions of streams running through the valley.
-The magic of Kullu valley is much more pronounced when you approach it from the trans-Himalayas.
-Looking at it from that height and then gradually descending down the valley makes you wish for more, you want to explore every nook and corner of it.
+You can feel the magic of Kullu valley when you approach it from the trans-Himalayas.
+Looking at it from that height and then gradually descending the valley makes you wish for more, you want to explore every nook and corner of it.

-The broad open Kullu valley starts from the base of Rohtang pass, extends through Manali, many tranquil villages, Kullu town and Mandi.
+The broad open Kullu valley starts from the base of Rohtang pass, extends through Manali, many tranquil villages, Kullu town, and Mandi.
 Beas river beautifully crosses through it.
-Loaded apple orchards and forests of pine and deodar cover these beautiful mountains.
-The valley is surrounded on three sides by Pir Panjal, Lower Himalayan and the Great Himalayan ranges.
+Laden apple orchards and forests of pine and deodar cover these beautiful mountains.
+The valley is surrounded on three sides by Pir Panjal, Lower Himalayan, and the Great Himalayan ranges.

-In this article, I am sharing my experience at Kothi and Solang – two idyllic places in upper Kullu valley.
-They are mostly on the checklist of tourists from Manali but I wonder why not many people stopover and stay here to absorb more of these beautiful locales.
+In this article, I am sharing my experience at Kothi and Solang – two idyllic places in the upper Kullu valley.
+They are mostly on the checklist of tourists from Manali, but I wonder why not many people stopover and stay here to absorb more of these beautiful locales.

 Why Visit Kothi & Solang

 I am always on the lookout for offbeat places near famous tourist centers.
-Because, vicinity to the usual destinations makes for an easy connectivity (keeping in mind the comforts of my co-travelers, usually family and kids :)) Offbeat nature of places helps us escape the usual rush (the plight of the chaotic lives of city dwellers :)).
+Because, vicinity to the usual destinations makes for easy connectivity (keeping in mind the comforts of my co-travelers, usually family and kids :)).
+The offbeat nature of places helps us escape the usual rush (the plight of the chaotic lives of city dwellers :)).

 Although, this unique requirement of easy accessibility and exclusivity isn’t always fulfilled.
 Though, on most occasions, I find a way around.
 During my multiple trips to/around Manali, I discovered such befitting destinations, that keep me away from the mall roads, main towns, traffic, and hustle-bustle.

 During one such quest, I stumbled upon Solang.
-While staying at Solang I explored more of the nearby village of Kothi and found it pretty enough to spend more time there.
+When staying at Solang Valley, I explored more of the nearby village of Kothi and found it pretty enough to spend more time there.

-If this isn’t a good enough reason for you to spend more time at these places, then go there for the beautiful vistas and view of lofty snow covered mountains which are certainly going to mesmerise you.
+If this isn’t a good enough reason for you to spend more time at these places, then go there for the beautiful vistas and view of lofty snow-covered mountains which are certainly going to mesmerize you.
 You can enjoy the place and its surroundings during a weekend (or long weekend) trip comfortably.

-During old days, when people used to trek to Rohtang pass, Kothi used to be the camping site for Rohtang.
-You can still choose to do that, if you wish.
+During the old days, when people used to trek to Rohtang pass, Kothi used to be the camping site for Rohtang.
+You can still choose to do that if you wish.
 The village is at the base of Rohtang and is also the last village before the pass.
-Being at a little distance from Manali, most tourists don’t stay here but visit the place especially during snow-time.
-This is the reason why you won’t find cluttered spaces here.
+Being at a little distance from Manali, most tourists don’t stay here but visit the place, especially during snow-time.
+It is the reason why you won’t find cluttered spaces here.

 Bollywood fans would be elated to be here as Kothi has been featured in many movies.
-The highlight of Kothi is the steep and deep gorge through which runs the river Beas.
-Though Beas runs through the entire Kullu valley, but the gorge depth in Kothi makes it unique.
+The highlight of Kothi is the steep and deep gorge through which runs the River Beas.
+Though Beas runs through the entire Kullu valley, the gorge depth in Kothi makes it unique.

 Kothi is a small village located en route to Rohtang pass from Manali, on the Leh highway.
-Situated 15 kms (40 mins drive) away from Manali town, Kothi is a picturesque village with fascinating views of mountains, Beas river and snow-covered peaks.
+Situated 15 km (40 mins drive) away from Manali town, Kothi is a picturesque village with fascinating views of mountains, Beas river, and snow-covered peaks.
 The village has an approximate elevation of 13,500 feet which explains the beauty of high mountains that you see here.

-Solang is situated 13 kms ahead of Manali at an elevation of 8,400 feet.
+Solang is situated 13 km ahead of Manali at an elevation of 8,400 feet.
 The altitude attracts a generous amount of snowfall every year.
-The distance from Manali makes it a good destination to stay at (instead of Manali), at any given day.
+The distance from Manali makes it a good destination to stay at (instead of Manali), on any given day.

 How To Reach